How is Zeffy free?

 Best practices to follow when you’re pitching to businesses

-The timing of your request for a corporate sponsorship is vital to secure a positive response.
+• Find the right timing: Your request for a corporate sponsorship is vital to secure a positive response.
 Many large companies mark a specific amount each year for charitable giving; you can learn about this on their company’s website.
-Be certain to ask when it's time for them to consider a sponsorship.
+Be sure to ask when it's time for them to consider a sponsorship.

 You will also have to cross-check whether the business has something important ongoing.
-For instance, accounting firms are busy during the tax season from January to April.
-Your request will likely go unanswered during this time.
+For instance, accounting firms are busy during the tax season from January to April, so your request will likely go unanswered during this time.

-The agreement must also define the timeline of the partnership and include how the business will be recognized by the nonprofit for its support.
+The agreement must also define the partnership's timeline and include how the nonprofit will recognize the business for its support.

 Demonstrating sincere gratitude shows your sponsors that you value their support and helps cultivate a relationship with them.
 You can show your gratitude before, during, and after the event.